How to Perform WiFi Site Surveys

 Download NetSpot and Activate NetSpot

-NetSpot meets the requirements of professional network administrators, and available on macOS, and Windows (Android is currently with the Inspector mode only).
+NetSpot meets the requirements of professional network administrators, and available on macOS, Windows, and Android.

 To get started, download the free edition of NetSpot and install it.
 To perform a WiFi Site survey you’ll need paid version of NetSpot to be activated (Home, PRO, or Enterprise).
 For more details about the licenses available, please check here.